wonkothesanest/prefect_data_getters/READ_ME.md

 TODO List:
 * Make slab auto backup every week
+* Make deployments use the prefect command line interface instead of services. or prefect.yaml
+* apply labels to gmail messages
+* make a robot secratary to make mornings more efficient
+* think about and commit to best structure.
+* decide between n8n and prefect

+TODONE:
 * Make gmail backup faster
 * Make Gmail backup more frequent (no dependence on thunderbird?)